p2/OAuth2/README.md

 1. Make your App also build the framework
 2. Link the framework into your app
 3. Embed the framework in your app when distributing

-> NOTE that as of Xcode 6.2, the "embed" step happens in the "General" tab.
-> You may want to perform step 2 and 3 from the "General" tab.
-> Also make sure you select the framework for the platform, as of Xcode 7 this is visible behind _OAuth2.framework_.

 License